MIDIKinetics/LemurChangelog/README.md

 #### String Functions

+Lemur 5.6 implements important text functions, completing the essential infrastructure for full text processing in LemurLang.

 - `stringtoarray(s)`

 Returns an array of ANSI-encoded characters for a given string or 0 if the conversion fails.